ExpressVPN Pros & Cons

 Payment & Refund Options

 To claim your refund simply contact the ExpressVPN support team.
 We found this process to be quick and easy with no questions asked.
-You can learn more about the 30-day money-back guarantee here.

 There’s also a ‘Refer a Friend’ program which earns you a 30-day free ExpressVPN subscription for both you and the friend you convince to sign up – and there’s no limit to the number of friends you can refer.